Marc Mitscher: Legacy

 The airfield and a street at Marine Corps Air Station Miramar (formerly Naval Air Station Miramar) were also named in his honor (Mitscher Field and Mitscher Way).

 Mitscher Hall at the United States Naval Academy houses chaplain offices, meeting rooms, and an auditorium.

 In 1989, Mitscher was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

-The words of Admiral Arleigh Burke, his wartime chief of staff, provide the greatest tribute and recognition of his leadership:
+The words of Admiral Arleigh Burke, his wartime chief of staff, provides tribute and recognition of his leadership:

 "He spoke in a low voice and used few words.
 Yet, so great was his concern for his people—for their training and welfare in peacetime and their rescue in combat—that he was able to obtain their final ounce of effort and loyalty, without which he could not have become the preeminent carrier force commander in the world.
 A bulldog of a fighter, a strategist blessed with an uncanny ability to foresee his enemy's next move, and a lifelong searcher after truth and trout streams, he was above all else—perhaps above all other—a Naval Aviator."

 The character Pete Richards, played by Walter Brennan, in the 1949 film Task Force is loosely based on Mitscher.